 Bone marrow transplant includes replacing sickle cell anemia impacted bone marrow with a healthy bone marrow.

-Bone marrow transplantation or blood stem cell transplant is the most effective treatment protocol in treating sickle cell disease (SCD).
+Bone marrow transplantation is the most effective treatment protocol in treating sickle cell disease (SCD).
 For a patient to have the greatest opportunity for a successful transplant, a well-matched donor is required.
 Blood and bone marrow transplants in India are effective in approximately 90% of instances involving children related to the recipient and matched with HLA (human leukocyte antigen).
 Medication is administered to avoid rejection of the transplanted bone marrow.

 Sickle cell anemia is triggered by a gene mutation that causes your body to create the red, iron-rich compound that provides its red (haemoglobin) colour to the blood.
 Haemoglobin enables red blood cells to transport oxygen to all areas of your body from your lungs.
 The abnormal haemoglobin in sickle cell anemia leads the red blood cells to become stiff, sticky, and misfit.